Undivided Resources

 Celebrating Halloween in your own way

 While Halloween comes with its own set of traditions, they’re not requirements!
 You know your child better than anyone, so allow them to participate in their own way instead of expecting them to enjoy the “traditional” Halloween experience.
-Dr. Marielly has some great tips for parents who want to plan their own event and/or celebrate Halloween in their own way to limit sensory overload.
+Pineda offers some ideas in this clip:

 Lindsay Crain, Head of Content and Community at Undivided, shares how her family created their own Halloween fun: “My daughter never liked trick-or-treating.
 It was too much for her, but she liked talking about it with friends (she wanted her own stories and to participate in Halloween, but in a way that felt safe).
 We started creating a haunted street, and we're now a place the neighborhood wants to visit — so there are a ton of memories for her, and she is surrounded by people who are celebrating, yet she can come inside when/if it's too much.
 Halloween comes to us in a way she can handle.
 She can choose to participate for 5 minutes or no minutes.”